mehulagg/gitlab/doc/user/project/issue_board.md

 to add them to the selected list.
 You can limit the issues you want to add to the list by filtering by the following:

+- Author
 - Assignee
+- Milestone
-- Author
+- Iteration
-- Epic
+- Release
 - Label
-- Milestone
 - My Reaction
-- Release
+- Epic
 - Weight

 ![Bulk adding issues to lists](img/issue_boards_add_issues_modal_v13_6.png)